 I picked up Fundamentals of software architecture last week.
 Overall the book is good as a starting point.

 Sometimes during reading it I had to scan the paragraphs to see if there is something important in it.
-As sometimes there is a tendency to expand on trivial points and even provide examples and reference tables to it.
+As sometimes there is a tendency to expand on trivial points and even provide examples and reference tables to them.

 And the goal is to be in the middle of these two examples and swing back and forth depending on the team size and knowledge…etc

-In some cases the books was describing diagrams with different colors.
+In some cases, the books was describing diagrams with different colors.
 But the book is printed in black and white.
 So it seems the authors didn’t consider this fact while writing this part of the book?

 The book is good.
 It’s one of these books that are documenting what the rest of the industry is doing and it’s important to have such books to have a well-documented history of our industry.
-But I can’t stress on this point enough.
+But I can’t stress this point enough.

 Here is how I see it:

 - They have to come up with rules and guidelines to enforce consistency and other benefits